2023 Oxford Global Summit for Young Leaders (China·Shanghai)

 - Method 1:Meet any of the following conditions

-1. Students who get A or above in ASDAN EPQ;
+1. Students who get B or above in ASDAN EPQ;

-3. IELTS 6 or TOEFL 80 level, and A or above in relevant subjects - Method 2:Recommendations from invited partner schools
+3. IELTS 6 or TOEFL 80 level, and A or above in relevant subjects.

-- Method 3:If the student does not meet the above criteria, the student needs to submit a school transcript, a recommendation letter from the subject teachers in school, and be interviewed in English by ASDAN China
+- Method 2:If the student does not meet the above criteria, the student needs to be interviewed in English by ASDAN China.